Morris, New York: History

-The Morris-Lull Farm, All Saints Chapel and Morris Family Burial Ground, Zion Episcopal Church Complex and Harmony Cemetery, and St. Stephen's Chapel(in the hamlet of Maple Grove) are listed on the National Register of Historic Places.
+The Morris-Lull Farm, All Saints Chapel and Morris Family Burial Ground, Zion Episcopal Church Complex and Harmony Cemetery, and St. Stephen's Chapel (in the hamlet of Maple Grove) are listed on the National Register of Historic Places.

-From 2006-2021, Morris was the primary filming location for the original screenplay Portal Master.
+From 2006 to 2021, Morris was the primary filming location for the original screenplay Portal Master.
 The sequel is currently in production.